Some cultured foods and the living bacteria and yeasts present naturally in the human body may aid in gastrointestinal health maintenance.

 When does one know it's time to start taking probiotics?

 The human body already has its own supply of probiotics, and a wide variety of foods also contain this beneficial microorganism.
 Supplemental probiotics are usually not necessary for maintaining a normal bacterial balance in the human body.
 However, if people are taking antibiotics to treat a bacterial illness, their healthcare practitioner may suggest that they also take a probiotic in addition to antibiotic therapy.
 Consuming a probiotic supplement may also be recommended by the healthcare professional in order to aid in the treatment of a viral illness.
 If this is not the case, they should discuss taking probiotics with their primary care physician before beginning.

-The above is a sponsored post, the views expressed are those of the sponsor/author and do not represent the stand and views of Outlook Editorial.
+Disclaimer: The above is a sponsored post, the views expressed are those of the sponsor/author and do not represent the stand and views of Outlook Editorial.